lwa-project/lsl/doc/source/scripts.rst

             -o, --output                Output file name for spectra image

-drxTimeseries.py
-  :Description: Read in DRX files and create a collection of timeseries (I/Q) plots.

-  :Usage: drxTimeseries.py [OPTIONS] file

-  :Options: -h, --help                  Display this help information

-            -s, --skip                  Skip the specified number of seconds at the beginning of the file (default = 0)

-            -p, --plot-range            Number of seconds of data to show in the I/Q plots (default = 0.0001)

-            -q, --quiet                 Run drxSpectra in silent mode

-            -o, --output                Output file name for time series image

 drxSpectra.py
   :Description: Given a DRX file, plot the time averaged spectra for each beam output.